 Q: What are some tips for transitioning into a graphic design role?
 Do you think starting a blog is still a viable way to break into the industry?

-A: For me, a blog was a perfect way to break into the type of web and graphic design I currently offer—but bear in mind, this was nearly a decade ago now.
+A: For me, a blog was a perfect way to break into the type of web and graphic design I currently offer—but bear in mind, this was nearly a decade ago (in the early 2010s).

 I used to blog 2 or 3 times per day.
 So in that sense, creating such a huge volume of content got me super comfortable with creative programs.
 It also required constant website maintenance, thus providing intricate knowledge of the challenges many of my clients face if they are not particularly tech savvy.